Tomiwa-Akinyemi/APIUsageTracker/README.md

 # APIUsageTracker
 RESTful API that tracks the number of times your api is called and calculates a monthly charge based on the number of calls.
-The calls will be charged in bands for.
+The calls will be charged in bands and are configurable in the appsettings file.

 # Technology Used
 * C# .NetCore